-In 2004 the Contemporary Art Centre of South Australia presented a comprehensive three-part survey exhibition of Jacky Redgate’s work and a substantial artist monograph, which formed the basis of similar surveys at the Perth Institute of Contemporary Arts and Museum of Contemporary Art, Sydney in 2005, as well as at the Institute of Modern Art, Brisbane in 2008.
-The survey exhibition at the Museum of Contemporary Art incorporated a curatorial project by Jacky Redgate of selected works from the MCA Collection.
+Major survey exhibitions and monographs include: In 1991 Curator Robert Leonard curated a five-year comprehensive survey Stacey/Redgate, Shed 11/National Art Gallery, Wellington; Artspace, Auckland; AGNSW; Australian Centre for Contemporary Art, Melbourne.
+In 2004 Alan Cruickshank, Director of the Contemporary Art Centre of South Australia presented a comprehensive three-part survey exhibition of Redgate’s work and a substantial artist monograph Michael Desmond, Imagining Space in Jacky Redgate: 1980–2003, Contemporary Art Centre of South Australia, Adelaide (2005), which formed the basis of similar surveys at the Perth Institute of Contemporary Arts and Museum of Contemporary Art (MCA), Sydney in 2005.
+The survey exhibition at the MCA titled Life of the System incorporated a curatorial project by Jacky Redgate of selected works from the MCA Collection.

 In 2008 the IMA, Brisbane staged an exhibition of her work titled Visions From Her Bed.
 Curated by Robert Leonard.
 Leonard recognised a common thread in her artwork was an interest in both personal and impersonal systems and staged her early art school work alongside a selection of works from the previous survey exhibitions including her seminal found photographic series photographer unknown (1980-83).

 In 2012 the exhibition Jacky Redgate: the logic of vision, Art Gallery of New South Wales, Sydney, curated by Judy Annear, bought together the holdings of Redgate’s work in the collection.
 Putting the emphasis on her photographic practice, the exhibition of 15 works surveyed Redgate’s creative trajectory from the 1980s until now.